Licensing Photos: A Guide for Content Creators

 Step 1: Understanding the Different Types of Licences

-To license photos and get the best results you need to know the options available.
-Royalty-Free (RF) licenses allow clients to use photos multiple times for a one-time fee, perfect for non-exclusive uses like blogs.
 Rights-Managed (RM) licenses offer specific usage rights, often costing more, with terms based on factors like duration and location.
 Exclusive Licenses grant one client sole usage rights for a period, while Creative Commons licenses allow free use with certain conditions, such as attribution.

 Step 2: Setting Up a Photo Licensing Agreement